oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ### Key terms

-## Classroom
+#### Classroom
 A Classroom in Oppia is a collection of topics grouped under a single subject.
-For example ,https://www.oppia.org/learn/math this displays a Maths classroom.
+For example: https://www.oppia.org/learn/math this displays a Maths classroom.
-## Topic
+#### Topic
 A topic is a broad term that refers to the subject content being taught.
-For example , https://www.oppia.org/learn/math/place-values/story this displays a “place value” Topic.
+For example: https://www.oppia.org/learn/math/place-values/story this displays a “place value” Topic.
-## Story
+#### Story
 Stories are situations/scenarios that are meant to help learners understand the Topic.
-For example ,https://www.oppia.org/learn/math/place-values/story talks about Jaime’s adventures for learning about place values.
+For example: https://www.oppia.org/learn/math/place-values/story talks about Jaime’s adventures for learning about place values.
-## Chapter
+#### Chapter
-A chapter corresponds to different lessons through which we aim to teach the topic to the leaners.
+A chapter corresponds to different lessons through which we aim to teach the topic to the learners.
 For example, https://www.oppia.org/learn/math/place-values/story shows a bunch of chapters to learn the place values topic.
-## Card
+#### Card
 A card is the primary component of lesson where each card consists of:

    - **Content**: This refers to the tutor’s question to the learner.